InThisStyle10s6p/haskell-graphics-binding/README.md

-noticed that many things (even in the OpenGL 4 reference pages, but especially in online tutorials, books, and the Khronos OpenGL wiki) are written as though more recent developments in OpenGL have not taken place, if not outright suggesting the use of deprecated or removed features of OpenGL. ^[The OpenGL and GLSL specifications are quite useful, as are the discussions in the proposals for language extensions that eventually make it into Core.]
+noticed that many things (even in the OpenGL 4 reference pages, but especially in online tutorials, books, and the Khronos OpenGL wiki) are written as though more recent developments in OpenGL have not taken place, if not outright suggesting the use of deprecated or removed features of OpenGL.
+The OpenGL and GLSL specifications are quite useful in this regard, as are the discussions in the proposals for language extensions that eventually make it into Core.
 I am still new to graphics programming, but here are some of my current practices, as well as some things that have caused me grief when writing OpenGL applications using Core 4.5.

 - Any mention of targets can be disregarded, except when binding a buffer to an indexed location as in the function `glBindBufferRange`.
 All other functions